CMMC 2.0 Compliance Guide: Requirements, Levels & Certification Costs

 Who needs to comply with CMMC 2.0?

-If you work with the DoD and handle Federal Contract Information (FCI), Security Protection Data (SPD), or Controlled Unclassified Information (CUI), you need to comply with CMMC 2.0.
-This includes prime contractors and subcontractors.
+If you work with the DoD and handle Federal Contract Information (FCI), Security Protection Data (SPD), or Controlled Unclassified Information (CUI), you’ll need to meet the CMMC level specified in your contract.
+This includes both prime contractors and subcontractors.

 You can determine your exact compliance requirements by: